anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 ## 2. Dependency - storage bucket for code

-A storage bucket is needed.
-The code you author in the UI gets packaged and persisted in this storage bucket.
-Lets create a bucket.
+The code authored in the BigQuery UI gets packaged and persisted in this storage bucket.<br> Lets create a bucket.
 <br>

 In cloud shell on the cloud console, run the below-
 ```
 #Replace as relevant to your environment

 PROJECT_KEYWORD="vajra"
+SVC_PROJECT_NBR=481704770619
+SVC_PROJECT_ID=dataproc-playground-335723
 BIGSPARK_CODE_BUCKET=gs://$PROJECT_KEYWORD-bigspark-$SVC_PROJECT_NBR-code

 gsutil mb -p $SVC_PROJECT_ID -c STANDARD -l $LOCATION -b on $BIGSPARK_CODE_BUCKET